 After the sequence identifier, which MUST start the description line, there is no mandatory order for placing the keys.
 However it is recommended to place the potentially longer keys at the end of the description lines.
 These are typically: ModRes, ModResUnimod, ModResPsi, VariantSimple, VariantComplex.
 The Length key SHOULD be provided.

-Several key-values allow for an OptionalTag that MAY be specified.
-When present, it MUST be be placed at the end of the value and separated from the value by a pipe Character (“|”).If a tag is not provided, the trailing pipe character (“|”) MUST NOT be written.
-The tags are free text strings that are not constrained by a CV.
-It is recommended that this OptionalTag be used for evidence purposes primarily.
-The terminology or vocabulary used for that purpose MAY be declared in the file header section via the CustomTag=Tag:TagDescription construction.

 In general, and by default, molecular features (such as ModRes, ModResUnimod, ModResPsi, VariantSimple, VariantComplex, Processed) encoded in keys SHOULD be considered as features that CAN be applied to the sequence.
 In the case these need to be reported as MUST be present and applied to the sequence, the sequence database section MUST contain a ProteoformDb=true key-value pair (see section 3.3.3).

 Definition of complex header keys